Gorgios/advent-2022/README.md

 #### Day 20
 * Quite fun puzzle!
 After a plenty of failed submissions I realized that elements are not distinct (I used map to store value-Node pairs ...).
 Good I checked that ;)

+#### Day 21
+* Interesting tasks today, but not very challenging.
+I remember similar task 2 years ago I guess.
+My initial solution was very messy (but working tho) , so as part of Kotlin training, I refactored it and now can commit changes ;)
+I hope I'll have time to sit to Day 19 puzzles before Christmas!